 ILL MET BY MOONLIGHT High school gets confusing for Zach Gilford and Emmy Rossum in Dare

-Genre: Drama; Starring: Zach Gilford, Emmy Rossum, Alan Cumming, Ana Gasteyer; Director: Adam Salky; Author: David Brind; Status: In Season; Runtime (in minutes): In Season; MPAA Rating: In Season; Distributor: Image Entertainment
+Genre: Drama; Starring: Zach Gilford, Emmy Rossum, Alan Cumming, Ana Gasteyer; Director: Adam Salky; Author: David Brind; Release Date Limited: 11/13/2009; Runtime (in minutes): 90; MPAA Rating: PG-13; Distributor: Image Entertainment

 Posted November 11 2009 — 12:00 AM EST

 - WATCH: Danny McBride teases Neal's redemption on 'Vice Principals'

 - Will Forte teases 'Last Man on Earth' season 3: 'New...
 Malibu...
 Death'

 - Comic-Con 2016: 5 things to know from 'Riverdale' pilot

 - WATCH: Sigourney Weaver thought she 'f---ed up' iconic 'Aliens' line

 - WATCH: 'The Originals' cast discusses the 5-year time jump